jflorian/doubledog-kerberos/README.md

 ##### `default_realm` (required)
 A string specifying the name of the default Kerberos realm, which should be of those defined by [kerberos::client\_realm](#kerberosclientrealm-defined-type).

+##### `client_realms`
+A hash whose keys are configuration resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [kerberos::client\_realm](#kerberosclientrealm-defined-type) defined type.
+The default is none.

 ##### `packages`
 An array of package names needed for the Kerberos installation.
 The default should be correct for supported platforms.